HAKORADev/VODER/Guide.md

 ### The Quality Imperative

 The models VODER uses were selected because they represent the best available quality in their respective categories.
-Qwen3-TTS for text-to-speech, Seed-VC v2 for voice conversion, ACE-Step for music generation — these aren't arbitrary choices.
+Qwen3‑TTS for text‑to‑speech, Seed‑VC v2 for voice conversion, ACE‑Step for music generation — these aren't arbitrary choices.
 They're the result of evaluating multiple alternatives and selecting the ones that produce the best results.

 Smaller models exist.
 Quantized variants exist.
 "Fast" versions exist.
 We deliberately don't use them because they produce noticeably worse output.
 A smaller TTS model sounds less natural, has more artifacts, and fails on complex text.
 A quantized voice conversion model loses the subtle characteristics that make voice cloning convincing.
 Using degraded models would undermine the entire purpose of having VODER exist.